mcadac/java/Optional.md

 # Optional recommendations

+**Optionalis not cost-free, it is just another object that consumes memory and needs to be collected.**

 1. Never assign null to an Optional variable

 2. Ensure that an optional has a value before calling Optional.get() method